catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_m1_mptp/conversion_notes.md

 ### Trial Variability and Randomization

+The description of the trial in the paper is the following:

+> A trial began when a centre target appeared on the monitor and the monkey aligned the cursor with the target.
+After holding the cursor at this start-position hold period (2–5 s, uniform random distribution), the target jumped to the left or right (chosen at random), and the animal moved the cursor to capture the lateral target.
+After a target-hold interval (0.75–1.5 s), the animal received a drop of juice or food, followed by an intertrial interval (1.2–1.7 s).

 **Randomized Elements**:
 - **Target direction**: 1 (flexion) or 2 (extension) chosen randomly
 - **Hold duration**: Variable center hold period before target appearance